Murali Vijay: IPL

 Vijay made his debut in the Indian Premier League for his home town franchise, Chennai Super Kings (CSK) in 2009.
 In the 2010 season, he was amongst the top five run getters after scoring 458 runs to lead CSK to a first title win.
 Vijay was the top run scorer in the 2010 Champions League Twenty20 with 294 runs while CSK won the title.
 He had another good season in the 2011 IPL, where he scored 434 runs in the second consecutive title win for CSK.
 Vijay scored more than 300 runs in each of the 2012 and 2013 seasons.

 In the 2014 IPL auction, he was picked up by Delhi Daredevils.
-He played two seasons for Delhi scoring 458 runs.
-In April 2016, he was picked up by Kings XI Punjab and replaced South African David Miller as the captain of the side in the middle of the 2016 season.
-He was the top-scorer for the team in the season with 453 runs.
+He played one season for Delhi scoring 207 runs.
+In February 2015, he was picked up by Kings XI Punjab and replaced South African David Miller as the captain of the team in the middle of the 2016 season.
+He was the top-scorer for the team in the 2016 season with 453 runs.
 He missed out the entire 2017 season due to a wrist injury and was released by Kings XI Punjab.
 In the 2018 IPL auction, he went back to Chennai Super Kings and played only six matches across the next three seasons.
 He finished with 2619 runs in 106 matches with two centuries in the IPL.

 TNPL

-Vijay captained the Kovai Kings side in the first two seasons of Tamil Nadu Premier League in 2016 and 2017.
+Vijay captained the Kovai Kings team in the first two seasons of Tamil Nadu Premier League in 2016 and 2017.
 In 2022, he returned to play a short stint for Trichy Warriors in which he scored 224 runs across four matches.